-Interviewers use behavioral interview questions to get a better sense of who you are, and how you have handled various different scenarios in the workplace.
-Your answers will help an employer better determine whether you are the right fit for the job.
+Interviewers use behavioral interview questions to get a better sense of who you are, and how you have handled different scenarios in the workplace.
+Your answers will help an employer determine whether you are the right fit for the job.

 Behavioral interviews draw on past experiences and examples to identify ideal candidates.
 By practicing the top behavioral interview questions found in this article, you will be able to ace any behavioral interview and land your dream job.

 A behavioral interview focuses on a candidate’s past experiences to predict what type of employee they will be.
 Behavioral interview questions focus on what you have done, not on what you would do.
 During a behavioral interview, you will be asked a series of questions relating to past experiences that are relevant to the job you are applying for.

 How many behavioral questions are asked in an interview?